liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/03-content-pages/07-export-import-fragments.markdown

 ## Importing

-You can import a Collection that was created in @product@, a Collection created using external tools, or Page Fragments without a collection.
+You can import a Collection that was created in @sharepoint@, a Collection created using external tools, or Page Fragments without a collection.
 When you first import Page Fragments, they aren't available for use until you have approved them for use.
 This is to ensure that there are no errors in any